GoZOo/Eventus/README.md

 Feel free to edit the project, so you can use it with your own theme.

 Most of the files are documented.
-So, you can give it an eye of you want to understand more.
+So, you can give it an eye if you want to understand more.

 ## Updates